Mjz86/c_colon/mcc.md

 - async(...),debug(...),optimize(...):
-these don't really mean anything to the compiler , the are not  relevant to ODR ( the declaration is allowed to not include these while  the definition may) in c colon ,( not even used in the abi hash), however E colon can put these, to allow the context-type to be implicitly changed via reflection to reflect that functions intent for example  debug(std::debug::obfuscated) to do debugging in release or debug(std::debug::unwind) , to debug during unwind.
+these don't really mean anything to the compiler , the are not  relevant to ODR ( the declaration is allowed to not include these while  the definition may) in c colon ,( not even used in the ABI hash), however E colon can put these, to allow the context-type to be implicitly changed via reflection to reflect that functions intent for example  debug(std::debug::obfuscated) to do debugging in release or debug(std::debug::unwind) , to debug during unwind.